Vrishasena

-In the Hindu epic Mahabharata, Vrishasena (वृषसेन) was the eldest son of the warrior Karna and his wife Vrushali.
-Along with his father, he fought in the Kurukshetra war from the side of the Kauravas and defeated many prominent warriors like Upapandavas, Drupada, Dhrishtadyumna, Nakula, Sahadeva, Bhima and Virata.
+In the Hindu epic Mahabharata, Vrishasena (वृषसेन) was the eldest son of the warrior Karna.
+Along with his father, he fought in the Kurukshetra war from the side of the Kauravas and faced many prominent warriors like Draupadeyas, Drupada, Dhrishtadyumna, Nakula, Sahadeva, Virata, Satanika and many more.

 Kurukshetra War

 During the Kurukshetra war, Karna did not take part for the first ten days due to the dispute he had with Bhishma.
 After Bhishma's fall on the 10th day of the war, Karna and his sons, including Vrishasena, joined the war on the 11th day and fought against the Pandavas.

 11th day

-On the 11th day of the war, Vrishasena overwhelmed Satanika, the son of Nakula in a single combat, and afterwards fought against the other Upapandavas and defeated them all.Then he fought against Sahadeva where he broke his bow and made him unconscious.
+On the 11th day of the war, Vrishasena overwhelmed Satanika, the son of Nakula in a single combat, and afterwards fought against the other Draupadeyas and defeated them all.
+Then he fought against Sahadeva where he broke his bow and made him unconscious.
 Finally Satyaki rescued Sahadeva.